Photocurrents induced by structured light: Kinetic theory

 The contribution $\bm j^{\rm (ph)}$ given by Eq.~\eqref{jxyph} does not even require polarization gradients to emerge.
 For the field $\bm{E}(\bm r) = \bm E_0 \e^{i \phi(\bm r)}$ with the constant amplitude and polarization, the photocurrent $\bm j^{\rm (ph)}$ is proportional to the gradient of the phase $\phi(\bm r)$.
 An example of such a field $\bm{E}(\bm r)$ is the plane electromagnetic wave obliquely incident on the 2D system.
 In this geometry, the phase varies linearly in 2D plane as $\phi = \bm q_{\parallel} \cdot \bm r$, where $\bm q_{\parallel}$ is the in-plane component of the wavevector.
 The emerging photocurrent $\bm j^{\rm (ph)} \propto \bm q_{\parallel} |\bm E_{\parallel}|^2$ is proportional to the in-plane wavevector $\bm q_{\parallel} $ and corresponds to the photon drag effect~\cite{Karch2010,Stachel2014,Glazov2014}.
 Thus, the phase sensitive contribution $\bm j^{\rm (ph)}$ given by Eq.~\eqref{jxyph} can be viewed as a generalization of the photon drag effect to the electromagnetic field with arbitrary varying phase.

-All the above photocurrent contributions are proportional to the cube of the electric charge $e$.
+All the photocurrent contributions discussed above are proportional to the cube of the electric charge $e$.
 It means that the photocurrents excited in $n$-type and $p$-type structures are directed oppositely while the flows of carriers, electrons or holes, are co-directed.

-Below, we apply Eqs.~\eqref{j_total}-\eqref{jxyph} to study the photocurrents induced by fields with polarization gradients and by beams of twisted light.
+Equation~\eqref{j_total} with the contributions~\eqref{jxypol} and \eqref{jxyph} is the main result of our work.
+It describes the generation of dc current in 2DEG by arbitrary spatially inhomogeneous electromagnetic field.
+Below, we apply it to study the photocurrents induced by fields with polarization gradients and by beams of twisted light.